railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_thunderbird.rst

    *Creating a contact on the fly from Thunderbird*

+* Open the Document created in OpenERP

-To access archived data from different documents in Open ERP you can use the :guilabel:`Email Thunderbird` interface that appears over Open ERP documents.
+To access archived data from different documents in OpenERP you can use the menu :menuselection:`OpenERP --> Document` which allows you to access the document in OpenERP directly from your e-mail.

+.. tip:: Knowledge Management

+	The Thunderbird plugin is compatible with OpenERP's Knowledge (i.e. Document) Management.
+If you install the Knowledge application you will be able to:

+	* search through the content of your company's documents (those that have the type .doc, .pdf, .sxw and .odt) and also in archived emails,

+	* have a shared file system that is connected to various OpenERP documents to share information and access it with your favorite browser,

+	* organize and structure your documents (such as projects, partners and users) in OpenERP's system.

-.. note:: Testing the Thunderbird adapter
+.. note:: Testing the Thunderbird plugin

-	If you install the Thunderbird adapter as described, explore its functionality as described in this section using the database you installed.
+	If you install the Thunderbird plugin as described, explore its functionality as described in this section using the database you installed.

 ..
 Copyright © Open Object Press.
 All rights reserved.